Women's education in Pakistan

-Women's education in Pakistan is a fundamental right of every female citizen, according to article thirty-seven of the Constitution of Pakistan, but gender discrepancies still exist in the educational sector.
+Women's education in Pakistan is a fundamental right of every female citizen, according to article Thirty-Seven of the Constitution of Pakistan, However gender discrepancies still exist in the educational sector.
 According to the 2011 Human Development Report of the United Nations Development Program, approximately twice as many males as females receive a secondary education in Pakistan, and public expenditures on education amount to only 2.7% of the GDP of the country.
 The unemployment rate of female graduates in Pakistan is approximately 3.8 times higher than that of their male counterparts.